jwworth/jakeworth/content/blog/programming-resources-for-beginners.md

 ### Avoid Tutorials &#9940;

+One of the best and toughest pieces of advice I'd give to someone learning to
-This piece of advice is tough for me to write, because it's a trap that I fell into often as a junior developer: try to wean yourself off of tutorials in favor of building and breaking stuff.
-This [blog post](https://www.freecodecamp.org/news/become-a-standout-developer-and-accelerate-your-coding-skills/) from Randall Kanna makes the case here pretty well, under the header 'Escape Tutorial Hell'.
+code: wean yourself off tutorials as soon as you can, in favor of building stuff.
+This [blog post](https://www.freecodecamp.org/news/become-a-standout-developer-and-accelerate-your-coding-skills/) from Randall Kanna makes this case here pretty well, under the header 'Escape Tutorial Hell.'

 I never read tutorials with exception of the official 'Get Started' guides on popular open-source projects.
 Why?
-I will learn faster and more deeply on my own; I prefer to build my own mental models instead of trying to download someone else's; and I expect that some element of the tutorial will be outdated, leading me toward a momentum-crushing series of side quests.
+I will learn faster and more deeply on my own.
+I prefer to build my own mental models instead of trying to download someone else's.
+And I expect that some parts of the tutorial will be outdated, leading me toward a momentum-crushing series of side quests.

-If you're pondering a tutorial, ask yourself: how did the person who created this content learn enough to teach it?
-They mixed their experience with official resources.
-Tutorials are like secondary sources in academia: great for context, but always a little less authoritative than the primary source.
-I always go for the primary source if I can.
+If you're pondering starting a tutorial, ask yourself: how did the person who created this content learn enough to teach it?
+They figured it out, trying stuff, reading official docs, searching online, and thinking deeply about their problem.
+Getting stuck and then getting unstuck is how you get better, and tutorials rob you of that opportunity.

 ### Conclusion